jasoncoon/mac-power/README.md

 # Apple MacBook Power Details

-Use your MacBook as a USB-PD tester.
+Use your MacBook as a USB-PD tester, view detailed battery information, etc.

 Tested only on a MacBook Pro with M4 Pro chip, running MacOS Sequoia 15.7.1.
 It may run and work on other hardware, but you may need to run or compile using [Bun](https://bun.com) (a fast all-in-one JavaScript runtime).
 It does require MacOS 13 or higher.